Spectral analysis of attached and separated turbulent flows over a Gaussian-shaped bump: Physics-based model for coherent structures

 \subsection{Linear stability analysis}

-LSA is performed for each spanwise wavenumber $n=\frac{\beta}{2\pi}$ separately in the range of $0\leq n\leq 16$.
-Figure \ref{fig:lsa_spectra} shows the resulting eigenvalue spectra.
-Eigenvalues with $\Imag(\omega)<0$ are stable, whereas those with $\Imag(\omega)>0$ are unstable.
+LSA is performed for each spanwise wavenumber $n=\frac{\beta}{2\pi}$ separately in the range of $0\leq n < 16$.
+Figure~\ref{fig:lsa_spectra} shows the resulting eigenvalue spectra.
+Eigenvalues with $\Imag(\omega)<0$ are stable, whereas those with $\Imag(\omega)>0$ are unstable (recall the harmonic ansatz in equation~\ref{eq:ansatz}).
 Evidently, the attached case does not exhibit any global instabilities: all eigenvalues have negative growth rates and are located at approximately the same distance from the neutral-stability line.
-In contrast, the separated case exhibits a distinct low-frequency eigenvalue branch with $\Str=0$ and elevated growth rates over $2.5\leq n \leq12.5$.
+We note that the branch that appears to be growing for high $n$ corresponds to spurious modes.
+In contrast, the separated case exhibits a distinct eigenvalue branch with numerically zero frequency ($\Str_h<10^{-10}$) and elevated growth rates over $2.5\leq n < 13$.
 The positive growth rate is unexpected for a stationary mean flow analysis and likely arises from model limitations, namely the spanwise-uniform mean-flow assumption and the eddy-viscosity modelling of the coherent Reynolds stresses.
 Crucially, the isolation of this branch from the rest of the spectrum indicates that, for this spanwise wavenumber range, the low-frequency dynamics are governed by a global mode.

-The corresponding mode shape for the largest growth rate (marked by the black cross) is shown in figure \ref{fig:lsa_mode}.
+The corresponding mode shape for the largest growth rate (marked by the black cross) is shown in figure~\ref{fig:lsa_mode}.
 Note that the mode is real-valued due to the frequency being zero.
 In the following sections, we show that this globally unstable zero-frequency mode provides a good explanation for the low-frequency dynamics observed in the separated case.